farmcp/playnomics-ios/README.md

 Change Log
 ==========
+#### Version 1.5.1
+* If userId was previously set, re-use it and ignore any new userId that is sent so DAU does not falsely fluctuate
+* userId defaults to IDFV if none is ever passed
+* Send IDFA and limit ad tracking flag only for ad requests

 #### Version 1.5.0
 * Internal refactoring for working with the Unity SDK
 * Improved the quality of unit tests